CorniiDog/WhoopLib/docs/ConfiguringOdomFusion/README.md

     &odom_offset,                // Pointer to the odometry offset 0.9,                         // Minimum confidence threshold to apply vision system to odometry fusionmode::fusion_gradual,  // The method of fusing
-    to_meters(50),               // If fusionmode is fusion_gradual, it is the maximum allowable lateral shift the vision camera can update in meters per second. to_rad(500)                  // If fusionmode is fusion_gradual, it is the maximum allowable yaw rotational shift the vision camera can update in radians per second.
+    50_in,               // If fusionmode is fusion_gradual, it is the maximum allowable lateral shift the vision camera can update.
+    500_deg                  // If fusionmode is fusion_gradual, it is the maximum allowable yaw rotational shift the vision camera can update.
 );
 ```